telerik/teststudio-docs/docs/automated-tests/scheduling/remote-scheduled-run.md

 > __Important__
 > <br>
 > <br>
-> If the machine has active firewall, ensure that the following ports are opened in both in- and outbound directions:
+> If the machine has active firewall, ensure that the following ports are opened in both the inbound and outbound directions:
 > - Scheduling Service: 8009
 > - Storage Service: 8492
 > - Execution Machine(s): 55555

+## See Also

+* <a href="https://www.telerik.com/blogs/test-studio-step-by-step-scheduling-tests" target="_blank">Test Studio Step-by-Step: Scheduling Tests</a>

 [1]: /img/features/scheduling-test-runs/remote-run-all-in-one/fig1.png
 [2]: /img/features/scheduling-test-runs/remote-run-all-in-one/fig2.png